exchangegroup/braintree-framework-builder/README.md

 ## Reference

+These are the materials I used to make this guide.

 * "Building Modern Frameworks" WWDC 2014 video: https://developer.apple.com/videos/wwdc/2014/#416

 * Xcode 6 iOS Creating a Cocoa Touch Framework: http://stackoverflow.com/a/26691080/297131